facebookresearch/Mephisto/docs/quickstart.md

 # Note: my_mturk_user_sandbox is what we used to name the requester
 # when we registered the mturk account in the previous step.
 ```
-The arguments `mephisto.provider.requester_name=my_mturk_user_sandbox` and `mephisto.architect=heroku` will tell the the script to use the mturk sandbox provider and the heroku architect (as opposed to the mock provider and local architect).
+The arguments `mephisto.provider.requester_name=my_mturk_user_sandbox` and `mephisto/architect=heroku` will tell the the script to use the mturk sandbox provider and the heroku architect (as opposed to the mock provider and local architect).
+Notice that if we're setting a full abstraction (like the architect) we reference it with `mephisto/abstraction=val`, however when we're setting an argument, we use `mephisto.abstraction.argument=val`.
+This tells hydra whether we're providing an argument value or the name of a configuration to load.

 **Note**: If this is your first time running with the heroku architect, you may be asked to do some one-time setup work.